pkutaj/pkutaj.github.io/_posts/2020-03-19-APPS-Crystal-reports-history-registry.md

 ---
 layout: post
-title: MISC > Crystal Reports versioning, a bit of history
+title: Applications > Crystal Reports versioning, a bit of history
 categories: [applications]
 ---
 ## the case